cran/MDMAPR/README.md

 <img src="images/mdmaprlogo.png" width=400>

-The MDMAPR 2.0 is a Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to facilitate the spatial visualization of species presence/absence detections.
+The MDMAPR 2.0 is an open-source and extensible Shiny web application that is able to merge raw qPCR fluorescence data and metadata together to facilitate the spatial visualization of species presence/absence detections.
 The application also has the ability to visualize qPCR fluorescence curves and standard curves to evaluate data quality.
+MDMAPR 2.0 aims to centralize varied qPCR data, which includes data from pathogen and environmental qPCR species detection studies, gene expression studies, and quantification studies used in identifying pathogen-associated health threats.

 The MDMAPR 2.0 shiny application has the option to be connected to a custom developed MySQL database in order to populate the applications interface with data.
 Data can also be uploaded directly on the application for analysis.
-The MDMAPR 2.0 is built using R shinydashboard which is an open-source R package for web application development.

-To learn how to set up a MDMAPR 2.0 MySQL database to run with the MDMAPR Shiny application please refer to the [wiki](https://github.com/AlkaBenawra/MDMAPR/wiki).
+To learn how to set up a MDMAPR 2.0 MySQL database to run with the MDMAPR 2.0 Shiny application please refer to the [wiki](https://github.com/AlkaBenawra/MDMAPR/wiki).

 The MDMAPR 2.0 was developed by Alka Benawra at the University of Guelph.